Author: Mr. Surya Prakash,

 In Harjit Singh v.
 State of Punjab the court held that there was no evidence showing that the poison consumed by the wife was the result of some cruelty or harassment by the husband, so the husband was acquitted under section 304 – B of the I.P.C. and the provisions of section 113 – B of the I.E.A. could not be inflicted against him.

 Dowry Prohibition Act, Indian law, enacted on First of May, 1961, intended to prevent the giving or receiving of a dowry.
 Under the Dowry Prohibition Act, share incorporates property, merchandise, or cash given by either gathering to the marriage, by the guardians of either party or by any other person regarding the marriage.
 The Dowry Prohibition Act applies to people of all religions in India.
 The first content of the Dowry Prohibition Act was generally made a decision to be insufficient in checking the act of settlement.
 In addition, explicit types of savagery against ladies kept on being connected to an inability to satisfy share needs.
 Accordingly, the enactment experienced resulting alteration.
 In 1984, for instance, it was changed to determine that present given to a lady of the hour or a husband to be at the season of a wedding are permitted.
 The law required, notwithstanding, that a rundown be kept up depicting each blessing, its esteem, the character of the individual giving it, and the individual’s connection to either gathering to the marriage.
 The whole of the Dowry Prohibition Act, 1961 is prepared, equipped and developed in order to provide relief to the victims of the dowry cases in the country.
 The entire act solely fulfills the purpose to protect woman’s sufferings from the dowry harassment and cruelty.

-contains a total of 10 sections of which following are the heading of each section:
+• It contains a total of 10 sections of which following are the heading of each section: